decaporg/decap-cms/docs/editorial-workflow.md

 Instead of adding logic to `CollectionPage` and `EntryPage`, the Editorial Workflow is implemented as Higher Order Components, adding UI and dispatching additional actions.

-Furthermore, all editorial workflow states are managed in Redux - there are the `actions/editorialWorkflow.js` and the `reducers/editorialWorkflow.js` files.
+Furthermore, all editorial workflow state is managed in Redux - there's an `actions/editorialWorkflow.js` file and a `reducers/editorialWorkflow.js` file.